 There’s a kind of instant subconscious reaction to the emotional states of other people that I have understood better in myself over the years

 Emotional empathy can occur with all expressions of autism.
 Robert Hughes (2003) wrote about his non-speaking autistic son, Walker whom he described as being a “supersensitive emotional barometer who registered the true emotional pressure in the air, no matter how hard we tried to mask it”.

 We have long recognized that a characteristic of autism is an extraordinary perception of sensory experiences from the external world which we describe as exteroception sensitivity.
 This can be a heightened sensitivity to sounds, light intensity, tactile experiences, aromas, and tastes.
 We speculate that exteroception may include a sensitivity to the emotions of other people.
-An extraordinary ‘sixth’ sense that can be a response to being with someone who is experiencing negative emotions, but also responding to suffering on television news and in documentaries far more than is typical.
+An extraordinary ‘sixth’ sense can be a response to being with someone who is experiencing negative emotions, but also responding to suffering on television news and in documentaries far more than is typical.